Jetta Klijnsma

-Jellejetta "Jetta" Klijnsma (/nl/; born 18 March 1957) is a Dutch politician serving as the King's Commissioner of Drenthe since 2017.
+Jellejetta "Jetta" Klijnsma (/nl/; born 18 March 1957) is a Dutch politician who was serving as the King's Commissioner of Drenthe from 2017 till 2025.
 She is a member of the Labour Party (PvdA).

 Elected to the House of Representatives from 2010 to 2012, she focused on matters of culture, senior citizens, disabled people and medical ethics.
 Previously she was State Secretary for Social Affairs and Employment under the Fourth Balkenende cabinet (2008–2010) and an alderwoman of the municipality of The Hague (1998–2008).
 From 2012 to 2017 she was appointed again as State Secretary for Social Affairs and Employment, dealing with the matters of unemployment insurances, pay equality, long-term unemployment, poverty, health and safety at work under the Second Rutte cabinet.

 Early life

 Klijnsma was born 18 March 1957 in Hoogeveen.
 She studied history at the University of Groningen, with a specialization in social history and economic history.
 After graduating she began to work for the Labour Party's parliamentary group.
 She was assistant to MPs André van der Louw, Marcel van Dam and Thijs Wöltgens.

 Klijnsma has a physical handicap.
 She was born with spastic legs and only learned how to walk at age thirteen.
 She has a Reformed background but turned non-religious and became a member of the Dutch Humanist League.